Rays vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in eight of their past 10 games and have won five of those contests.
+- The Rays have played as the favorite in nine of their past 10 games and have won six of those contests.

 Rays Betting Records & Stats

-- The Rays have gone 36-14 in games they were favored on the moneyline (winning 72% of those games).
+- The Rays have put together a 37-14 record in games they were favored on the moneyline (winning 72.5% of those games).

-- Based on this matchup's moneyline, the Rays have an implied win probability of 60.8%.
+- The Rays have an implied moneyline win probability of 54.5% in this game.

-- Tampa Bay has combined with opponents to go over the total 35 times this season for a 35-21-3 record against the over/under.
+- Tampa Bay has had an over/under set by oddsmakers 60 times, and have combined with opponents to go over the total in 35 of those games (35-22-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!